percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ![!image](../images/sso_login.png)

-To integrate IdP with Percona Everest, first, [install Percona Everest](../install/installEverest.md) and then [configure OIDC](../secure/IdP_integration#configure-oidc-on-the-providerss-side) on the IdP's side as well as the [Percona Everest side](../secure/IdP_integration#configure-oidc-on-percona-everest-side).
+To integrate IdP with Percona Everest, first [install Percona Everest](../install/installEverest.md) and then [configure OIDC](../secure/IdP_integration#configure-oidc-on-the-providerss-side) on the IdP's side as well as the [Percona Everest side](../secure/IdP_integration#configure-oidc-on-percona-everest-side).

 To explore the depths of this feature, delve into our [documentation](https://docs.percona.com/everest/secure/IdP_integratiopn.html).